-- Beginning January 1, 2006, every polling place used in Texas elections must have at least one Direct Recording Electronic (DRE) voting device which is designed to assist voters mark their ballot in a private and independent manner.
+Every polling place used in Texas elections must have at least one Direct Recording Electronic (DRE) voting device which is designed to assist voters mark their ballot in a private and independent manner.
 This applies to early voting places, too.

-- For example, a person with a visual impairment can use headphones in order to hear the ballot read to them, and a person with quadriplegia can ask for the sip and puff attachment which will allow them to select their candidates in a private manner.
+DRE’s come with assistive attachments that allow voters with disabilities to vote independently.
+For example, a person with a visual impairment can use headphones in order to hear the ballot read to them, and a person with quadriplegia can ask for the sip and puff attachment which will allow them to select their candidates in a private manner.

-- If you need help in reading or marking your ballot, you can ask a friend to help you vote, or you can ask the election officials to help you.
+If you need help in reading or marking your ballot, you can ask a friend to help you vote, or you can ask the election officials to help you.
 You can choose anyone you want to help you, except your employer, an agent of your employer, or an officer or agent of your union.

-- You are entitled to receive assistance if you cannot read or write, or if you have a physical disability that prevents you from reading or marking the ballot.
+You are entitled to receive assistance if you cannot read or write, or if you have a physical disability that prevents you from reading or marking the ballot.
 You do not have to provide proof of your disability.

-- If you ask the workers at the polling place to help you, you will be assisted by two election workers on Election Day, or one election worker during early voting.
+If you ask the workers at the polling place to help you, you will be assisted by two election workers on Election Day, or one election worker during early voting.

-- If you choose to be assisted by polling place officials, poll watchers and/or state and federal election inspectors present in the polling place may observe the voting process to be sure that the ballot has been marked as you requested.
+If you choose to be assisted by polling place officials, poll watchers and/or state and federal election inspectors present in the polling place may observe the voting process to be sure that the ballot has been marked as you requested.
 If you ask to be assisted by a person of your choosing, no one else may watch you vote.

 It is illegal for a person assisting you to try to influence your vote, to mark your ballot in a way other than the way you have asked, or to tell anyone how you voted.

-- If you do not understand the language being spoken in the polling place or you do not understand the language that the ballot is written in, you have the right to an interpreter.
+If you do not understand the language being spoken in the polling place or you do not understand the language that the ballot is written in, you have the right to an interpreter.

 - If you cannot speak English, or if you communicate only with sign language, you may use an interpreter to help you communicate with election officials.

 - If you cannot read the languages on the ballot, your interpreter can translate the ballot for you in the voting booth.

-- Alternative Voting Options
+Alternative Voting Options

-If you are physically unable to enter the polling place, you may ask that an election officer bring a ballot to you at the entrance of the polling place or to a car at curbside.
+If you are physically unable to enter the polling place without risk to yourself, you may ask that an election officer bring a ballot to you at the entrance of the polling place or to a car at curbside.
 After you mark the ballot, give it to the election officer who will put it in the ballot box.
 Or, at your request, a companion may hand you a ballot and deposit it for you.

+If you find it difficult to vote at your assigned polling place on Election Day, you may choose to vote at a more convenient time and location by voting early.
 You can vote early in person during the early voting period, which begins 17 days before Election Day and ends four (4) days before Election Day.
-In some Texas counties you can vote early at any polling place in your county.
+You can vote at any early polling place in your county.

-- Vote by Mail is a method of conducting elections.
+Vote by Mail is a method of conducting elections.
 Instead of using traditional polling places where voters go to cast ballots on Election Day, you can have a ballot mailed to you if you are a registered voter.
 You then mark the ballot, and mail it back to the county clerk to be counted.

 You have the right to complete a provisional ballot if there is any question about your eligibility.
 Voters whose eligibility is in question will be allowed to cast a provisional ballot that will be counted once election officials determine the voter is eligible.

-- People with disabilities have the right to register to vote.
+People with disabilities have the right to register to vote.
 Many people who have limited guardianships still have the right to vote.
 They have that right unless a judge specifically orders that they cannot vote.

 Disclaimer: Disability Rights Texas strives to update its materials on an annual basis, and this handout is based upon the law at the time it was written.
 The law changes frequently and is subject to various interpretations by different courts.
 Future changes in the law may make some information in this handout inaccurate.